EdZ543/resnet/README.md

 # Deep Residual Learning for Image Recognition

-This is my implementation of the Residual Network architecture in PyTorch as desccribed in the 2015 paper *Deep Residual Learning for Image Recognition*.[^1]
+This is my implementation of the Residual Network architecture in PyTorch as described in the 2015 paper *Deep Residual Learning for Image Recognition*.[^1]

 It replicates a portion of their CIFAR-10 experiment, as described in section 4.2.
 It achieves test errors within 0.6% of the paper's results.